arnegrotenrath/Ironhack_Bootcamp/06_Data visualization_Gender Paygap and equality index/README.md

 # ironhack_project6_paygap

 # 0. Contributors
-This work was conducted within the ironhack data-thieves project week by Paschoal Morelli, Can Paul Bineytioglu and Arne Grotenrath.
+This work was conducted within the ironhack project "Visualizing Real World Data" by Arne Grotenrath, Maximilian Albrecht and Valérie Stroh.

 # 1. Goal
-During this project, the gathering of data from online sources, their cleaning, analyzation and combination in order to gain insight into their correlation is trained.

-The question arose, if there is a correlation between the price of real estate and the number of restaurants one can order food from.
-In order to answer this, the API of Immobilienscout24.de was used.
-Additionally, the technique of web-scraping was applied to derive data from lieferando.de

-Due to the brief period of this project of just a couple of days, only a fraction of the available data was analyzed: To ensure a managable workload, only real estate from berlin was taken into account.
-Here, seperate analysis were conducted on real estate to buy and to rent.
-Moreover, real estate were clustered into bins with the same postal code.

-Idea AG: Explain the basic idea of the gpg: show a bar graph of the unadjusted pay gap, maybe the formula on a very basic example.
-Then, split the bar graph into slices each accounting for a part of the unadjusted pay gap.
-Afterwards, explain that we didn't even made it to this subtopic.
+The goal of this 3-day mini-project was to practice creating and interpreting different types of visualizations using real world data.
+Thematically we wanted to gain more data-driven insights about the gender-pay-gap across different countries.
+Especially we wanted to focus on variables that could be an explanation for the gap between the earnings of men an women.
+For that reason we examined the wages in the US Tech area and took a look at the relationship between the gender-pay-gap and the [gender-equality-index](https://eige.europa.eu/gender-equality-index/about), which indicates gender equality in states within the European Union.

 # 2. Data Gathering
-Data on the gender-wage-gap and the gini-coefficient was derived from the [OECD Database](https://data.oecd.org/earnwage/gender-wage-gap.htm).
-We have decided to extract the data for all the OECD member countries with annual observations from 2005-2017, in order to achieve the most consistent results.The Organisation for Economic Co-operation and Development (OECD) is an intergovernmental economic organisation with 36 member countries, founded in 1961 to stimulate economic progress and world trade.
+Data on the gender-pay-gap and the gini-coefficient, which indicates the wealth distribution of a country, was derived from the [OECD Database](https://data.oecd.org/earnwage/gender-wage-gap.htm).
+We have decided to extract the data for all the OECD member countries with annual observations from 2005-2017, in order to achieve the most consistent results.
+The Organisation for Economic Co-operation and Development (OECD) is an intergovernmental economic organisation with 36 member countries, founded in 1961 to stimulate economic progress and world trade.
 Also we used data from [EUROSTAT](https://ec.europa.eu/eurostat/web/products-datasets/-/isoc_sks_itsps) to show the share of women in Tech-Jobs- referred to as ICT (Information and Communication Technology sector).
+Due to time constraints we omitted the gini-cofficient and ICT from the presentation.

+[Data](https://data.europa.eu/euodp/de/data/dataset/gender-equality-index/resource/1937ea33-7be1-486f-9126-7b60f087d4e4) about the gender-equality-index is found for the years 2005, 2010, 2012, 2015 and 2017 for the 28 european states.

 The data is then stored in csv files in the /data folder.

 # 3. Cleaning and Analyzing data

-exploratory_analysis_BUY_v0.4.ipynb and exploratory_analysis_rent_v0.4.ipynb are used to wrangle the already combined data from the two sources.
-A presentation of the results is focused on the mean of prices of real estate to buy or to rent vs. the number of restaurants one can order from.
-It needs to be kept in mind, that the analysis is focused on real estate grouped by their postal code.
-A much more detailed analysis could be done with help of the underlying libraries with a more prolonged time frame.
-Furthermore, the analysis only processed data from the city of berlin.
-Additional cities or all real estate in germany can in theory be analyzed and compared with the provided methods.
+Since the data was in general in a very good shape, not much effort was needed to clean the datasets.
+A bigger issue with the data in this realm is the nature of the gender-pay-gap.
+Since a number of institutions on different levels, e.g. national, european or global, use their own interpretation of the gender-pay-gap, different sources used varying methods to calculate the pay cap which makes them difficult to compare.

 # 4. Presentation
-The project is summarized within a short presentation with help of presentation.ipynb.
+A few main findings of the project are summarized within a short presentation with help of Tabelau.
 Its outcome is stored in /presentation

 # 5. Result
-As supposed, the number of restaurants delivering to real estate within a postal code in berlin correlates with the buy or rent price. a possible explanation could be the proximity to the city center, where real estate prices are in general higher compared to the outskirts.
+One insight into the gender-pay-gap realm is that it is surprisingly difficult to compare different datsets.
+One needs to keep in mind, that only the unadjusted pay-gap was examined.
+Its counterpart, the adjusted one, accounts for e.g. different working hours or specialisations between men and women, and is hence calculated in a different manner regarding which factors are included.
+It comes as a surprise that even the unadjusted gap differs due to for example varying calculations regarding the timeframe (hourly vs. monthly vs. yearly wage).

+Nevertheless, it was possible to derive some insights.
+A deeper understanding of the pay-gap in the tech sector, in different countries and the very weak and even slightly positive correlation with the gender-equality-index are the main ones.